 Most treks to Choquequirao start from Cachora or the Capuliyoc Viewpoint though we believe that it would be best if you start from the viewpoint as you would skip an unnecessary part of the trail by car, which will allow you to save time and rest longer.

-Prepare yourself for an amazing adventure through the Andes and the cloud forest, here you’ll get to cross several ecosystems and another beautiful setting in Peru.
+Prepare yourself for an amazing adventure through the Andes and the cloud forest, here you’ll get to cross several ecosystems and other beautiful settings in Peru.
 With nothing more to add, here’s the 4-day trek itinerary to Choquequirao:

 Day 01 | Cusco – Capuliyoc – Santa Rosa